 The University of Saskatchewan has a site license for many of the ESRI GIS products, commonly known as "ArcGIS".
 These can be installed on university owned computers, or used through the virtual computer lab.

-The most common issues involved with ArcGIS are:
+Common issues with ArcGIS are:

 - Append the @USASK extension to your NSID (e.g. abc123@USASK) when accessing the software install share on GISJANE to install the software.